oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 spring.security.user.password=configPass
 ```

-The property `spring.cloud.config.server.native.search-locations` is the location where you store your configuration files. **Replace the value with a folder on your filesystem where these files will be saved.**
+The property `spring.cloud.config.server.native.search-locations` is the location where you store your configuration files. **Replace the value with a folder on your filesystem where these files will be saved.** For example, `file://${user.home}/config`.

 Normally your configuration files would be stored in a remote location, for example, a GitHub repository or an Amazon S3 bucket.
-For instructions on how to store your config files in a git repository, see [this section](https://cloud.spring.io/spring-cloud-config/reference/html/#_git_backend) in the Spring Cloud Config documentation.
+For instructions on how to store your config files in a git repository, see [this section in the Spring Cloud Config documentation](https://cloud.spring.io/spring-cloud-config/reference/html/#_git_backend).
 To keep this tutorial simple, you will use the "native" filesystem option above.

 Open your application's main class and add the `@EnableConfigServer` annotation:

 ```java
 import org.springframework.cloud.config.server.EnableConfigServer;